Nonthermal electron acceleration in turbulent post-flare coronal loops: Electron energisation in a turbulent coronal looptop

-In Fig.~\ref{fig:edistrib}, the time evolution of particle energy distributions is shown, for total $f(\gamma)\equiv \rmd N/\rmd\gamma$ (top-left panel), parallel $f(\gamma_\parallel)=f(\sqrt{1+u_\parallel^2/c^2})$ (top-right panel), and perpendicular $f(\gamma_\perp)=f(\sqrt{1+u_\perp^2/c^2})$ (bottom-left) energy.
-The distributions are plotted with cadence $\delta t= 0.05t_0$ for $ t \in [2.5, 3.2]t_0$.
-From the initial Maxwellian distribution (in red), we observe progressive energization of electrons toward the high-energy range with the development of very extended suprathermal tails. \\ We observe that particles reach maximum energies of the order of $\gamma \sim 10^2$, which are rather unrealistic for the majority of electrons in the solar corona, even accounting for HXR-emitting populations (e.g., \citealt{Kruker2008}, \citealt{Lin_2003}, \citealt{Tomczak2001}).
-We can explain this result by considering the various approximations employed in this work, which play a significant role in determining particle dynamics.\\ First, it is known that particle simulations in 2D geometries (with an ignorable third direction) are affected by numerical artifacts, potentially quenching cross-field-line particle motion (e.g. \citealt{Jokipii}; \citealt{Jones_1998}).
-This allows for particles to be confined for times much longer than in realistic 3D geometries, where, instead, they would rapidly escape the system long before approaching such high energies.
-Electrons in our simulations are trapped and accelerated for periods of the order of one MHD timescale $t_0=86$~s, which is much larger than their typical kinetic timescale $2\pi/\omega_{pe} = 2\pi \sqrt{\epsilon_0 m_e/(n_e e^2)} \sim 3.5 \times 10^{-6}~$s (with $n_e = 10^9$ the particles' number density and $e=1.6 \times 10^{-19} ~C$ the particles' charge, for this setup).
-Furthermore, assuming the test-particle approach is correct (i.e., that high-energy, nonthermal populations contain a negligible fraction of the looptop plasma energy), it remains to be evaluated how important kinetic effects discarded by the GCA paradigm could be.\\ For all these reasons, the following analysis focuses only on an energy range up to mildly relativistic energies $\gamma \sim 2$ (dashed line in the top-left panel of Fig.~\ref{fig:edistrib}), omitting the very-high-energy tails to maintain a more realistic connection with the observational energy range of HXR emission in the solar corona.
+In Fig.~\ref{fig:edistrib}, the time evolution of particle-energy distributions is shown, for a total $f(\gamma)\equiv \rmd N/\rmd\gamma$ (top-left panel), parallel $f(\gamma_\parallel)=f(\sqrt{1+u_\parallel^2/c^2})$ (top-right panel), and perpendicular $f(\gamma_\perp)=f(\sqrt{1+u_\perp^2/c^2})$ (bottom-left) energy.
+The distributions are plotted with a cadence of $\delta t= 0.05t_0$ for $ t \in [2.5, 3.2]t_0$.
+From the initial Maxwellian distribution (in red), we observe progressive energisation of electrons towards the high-energy range with the development of very extended suprathermal tails. \\ We observe that particles reach maximum energies of the order of $\gamma \sim 10^2$, which are rather unrealistic for the majority of electrons in the solar corona, even accounting for HXR-emitting populations (e.g. \citealt{Kruker2008, Lin_2003, Tomczak2001}).
+We can explain this result by considering the various approximations employed in this work, which play a significant role in determining particle dynamics.\\ First, it is known that particle simulations in 2D geometries (with an ignorable third direction) are affected by numerical artefacts, potentially quenching cross-field-line particle motion (e.g. \citealt{Jokipii, Jones_1998}).
+This allows for particles to be confined much longer than in realistic 3D geometries, where, instead, they would rapidly escape the system long before approaching such high energies.
+Electrons in our simulations are trapped and accelerated for periods of the order of one MHD timescale, $t_0=86$~s, which is much longer than their typical kinetic timescale of $2\pi/\omega_{pe} = 2\pi \sqrt{\epsilon_0 m_e/(n_e e^2)} \sim 3.5 \times 10^{-6}~$s (with $n_e = 10^9$~cm$^{-3}$ being the typical particle number density and $e=1.6 \times 10^{-19}$~C the particle charge, for this setup).
+Furthermore, assuming the test-particle approach is correct (i.e. that high-energy, non-thermal populations contain a negligible fraction of the looptop plasma energy), it remains to be evaluated how important kinetic effects discarded by the GCA paradigm could be.\\ For all these reasons, the following analysis focuses on an energy range only up to mildly relativistic energies of $\gamma \sim 2$ (dashed line in the top left panel of Fig.~\ref{fig:edistrib}), omitting the very-high-energy tails to maintain a more realistic connection with the observational energy range of HXR emission in the solar corona.